 Breast Cancer is the most common cancer diagnosed in one-third of women.
 Next to skin cancer, breast cancer is observed worldwide in large amounts.
 Being a woman, every one of us has gone through the stage of being diagnosed with breast cancer.
 Even Though, if you have those fears it doesn’t mean you will get breast cancer.
-But, still, it is necessary to have basic knowledge of breast cancer.
+But, still, it is necessary to have basic knowledge of breast cancer treatment and prevention techniques.

 What is Breast Cancer?

 Breast cancer is a disease that forms in the cells of the breast.
 Breast cancer occurs when the cells in the breast grow out of control.
-Women, who are at the age of 40 and above are more at risk of developing breast cancer.
+Women, who are aged 40 and above are more at risk of developing breast cancer.

 The stage of your breast cancer plays a vital role in the treatment of breast cancer.
 How far it has invaded and how big the tumour has grown, all these specifications play an important role in the treatment of breast cancer.
 The different types of treatment for breast cancer are

 To start with the treatment, make sure to consult a doctor to determine the shape, size and stage of breast cancer.
 They will discuss the types of treatment options with you (Local treatment, systematic treatment, and common treatment).
 Differentiate the benefits and after-effects of each type of treatment and then decide.